Platform Organization Best Practices

 • The objective it aligns with from a program plan perspective

-You can also use these tags to filter experiences from the left-hand panel on the Experiences list page.
+You can also use these tags to filter experiences on the Web Experiences list page.

 Creating an Experience Naming Convention